Jordhan-Carvalho/dota2reminders/README.md

 ## Technical Aspects
 It makes use of the dota GSI to receive direct post request with the game data to your bot server.
+You have a ippersistence file that will be used if you host the program on the web... that way he will only listen to one call at time, even if multiple game clients are sending request (first come first served)

 ### Windows WSL
 You wont receive any notifications if running on windows WSL... because the 127.0.0.1 isnt mapped correct